 In simple terms, WordPress hosting is a type of web hosting designed especially to host a website which is powered by the WordPress content management system (CMS).
 As it stands, there’s no industry-wide definition of ‘WordPress hosting’ and with so many different providers on the market, what you get with your hosting can vary quite widely.

-As WordPress hosting is designed for the platform, you get optimal performance for your sites and can easily stay up to date with the latest WordPress releases.
+As WordPress hosting is designed for the platform itself, you get optimal performance for your sites and can easily stay up to date with the latest WordPress releases.
 Plus, many providers (like us) include lots of extra benefits like 24/7 support, a free domain, free SSL certificates and automatic backups that keep your sites safe.

 According to recent stats from W³Techs, WordPress has a sizable 43% market share of all websites, and it’s for good reason too.
-But what exactly is WordPress hosting and why would you choose it?
+But what exactly is WordPress hosting, and why would you choose it?